 Suspected member of terror outfit AQIS held in Bengal

-Kolkata: A Special Task Force (STF) of Kolkata Police arrested a suspected member of the terror outfit, Al Qaeda in the Indian subcontinent (AQIS), in West Bengal's South 24 Parganas district, a senior officer said on Sunday.

-The 20-year-old man allegedly provided logistical support to the organisation by helping in recruitment as well as preparing false Indian ID cards, he said.
+Kolkata (West Bengal) : A suspected member of the terror outfit, Al Qaeda in the Indian subcontinent (AQIS), was arrested in West Bengal's South 24 Parganas district, a senior officer said.
+The 20-year-old man allegedly provided logistical support to the organisation by helping in recruitment as well as preparing false Indian ID cards, the officer said on Sunday.

-He was arrested on Saturday night from his hideout in Mathurapur in South 24 Parganas district.
+He was arrested from his hideout in Mathurapur by the Special Task Force of Kolkata Police.
 We came to know of his hideout after questioning those arrested earlier.
-We laid a trap and arrested him from Mathurapur on Saturday, the senior officer said.
+We laid a trap and arrested him from Mathurapur on Saturday night, the senior officer said.
 The suspected AQIS member was remanded to police custody till November 14 by a court.
-(PTI)
+PTI